wmcooper2/remove-sprite-backgrounds/README.md

 7. Save all of them to a single spritesheet.

 ### Example Operation
+Here is a [YouTube video]() example extracting a couple of small enemies.

 Here is an example of extracting these yoshi coins from a sprite sheet and the result.
 ![Yoshi Coins](yoshicoins.png) ![Result](finalSpriteSheet.png)